atakanaltok/awesome-useful-websites/README.md

 * https://soundlove.se/ - Unusual synthesis algorithms - or combination of common ones in unusual ways - to add a touch of randomness and unpredictability to our products
 * https://audionautix.com/ - Music that is composed and produced by Jason Shaw.
 Completely free - for you to download and use (even for commercial purposes) as long as you provide credit
 * https://www.rhymezone.com/ - Find rhymes, synonyms, adjectives, and more
+* http://typatone.com/ - Generate your own music by typing on keyboard